CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-datto-alto-blueprint.md

 1. **Locate the Blueprint in the Blueprint Library**

   Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
 Search for "Datto ALTO" in the keyword search on the right side of the page.
+  (pricing includes IaaS resources only, see end of article for licensing details)

   <img src="../../images/datto/blueprint_tile.png" style="border:0;max-width:250px;">